tj/luna/Readme.md

 ### Lexical & Semantic Analysis

  Both the lexer and parser are hand-coded.
-The parser consists of a small, simple, and elegant recursive descent parser, capable of producing an in-language AST for 1mb of Luna script (~200k LOC) in 100ms.
-Not to bad for an AST that will be completely usable in Luna itself for reflection capabilities.
+The parser consists of a small, simple, and recursive descent parser, capable of producing an in-language AST for 1mb of Luna script (~200k LOC) in 100ms.

 ## License